ashishnegi/perfds/README.md

 1. Only single writer can write at a time.
 2. There is no background pruning of old values.
 To prune old values, you need to call API which will block snapshot view readers during pruning.
    Point reads and single writer will continue to work during pruning.

+## ConcurrentAsyncQueue
+You can dequeue items from queue without blocking.

 ## Good points
 1. Used property based random input data testing to find bugs.